Former Disney Star Maitland Ward Is Now Working In Porn

 Now, however, she’s doing something decidedly different: adult feature films.

-Her adult-film debut will be in Drive, a feature-length film (a rarity in the adult industry these days).
+Her adult film debut will be in Drive, a feature-length film (a rarity in the adult industry these days).
 She says the filmmakers came to her with the script.

 “They asked me to be a part of this, and I thought, ‘I never knew there was anything in adults or porn or whatever that was this well done.’
 I read the script, and I was like, ‘This is really, really well-written,'” she says.